GDP in Guatemala

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-In November, economic activity increased 3.0% from the same month last of the previous year, according to the monthly indicator for economic activity (IMAE, Índice Mensual de la Actividad Económica).
+In January, economic activity in Guatemala increased 3.6% from the same month of last year, according to the monthly indicator for economic activity (IMAE, Índice Mensual de la Actividad Económica).

-In October, consumer prices increased 0.69% from the previous month, contrasting the 0.21% contraction seen in September.
+In January, consumer prices increased 0.5% from the previous month, following December’s flat reading.